aaronmams/jekyll-now/_posts/2020-04-28-AWS: MySQL DB in a Custom VPC.md

 There's one more step that I need to set up the route tables.
 I want my private subnets associated with the private (local only) route table and I want my public subnets associated with the public (internet connectivity) route table.

-From the Route Table Menu I select the route table that I want to edit then:
+From the Route Table Menu I select the route table that I want to edit, then:

 * choose the "Subnet Associations" table
 * make sure that only the subnets I want associated with this route table are checked